Celtis occidentalis: Ecology

+Conservation

+Celtis occidentalis was evaluated by NatureServe 16 August 2016.
+During that review they evaluated it as "secure", G5, with a very low risk of extinction due to an extensive range and little or no concern due to declines.

 Cultivation and uses

 Hackberry's wood is light yellow; heavy, soft, coarse-grained, not strong.
 It rots easily, making the wood undesirable commercially, although it is occasionally used for fencing and cheap furniture.

 Hackberry is only occasionally used as a street or landscape tree, although its tolerance for urban conditions makes it well suited to this role.
 Sombor in Serbia and Bratislava, the capital of Slovakia, are known for the extensive use of hackberry (in the latter case along with closely related but Eurasian Celtis australis) as a street tree.
+In Canada, the city of Montreal has over 10,000 Celtis occidentalis trees among its street trees.

 The tree's pea-sized berries are edible, ripening in early September.
 Unlike most fruits, the berries are remarkably high in calories from fat, carbohydrate, and protein, and these calories are easily digestible without cooking or preparation.
 Omaha Native Americans ate the berries casually, while the Dakota used them as a flavor for meat, pounding them fine, seeds and all.
 The Pawnee also pounded the berries fine, added a little fat, and mixed them with parched corn.